projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 For port I/O to ports other than vPIC, vRTC, or vUART, reads return 0xFF and writes are discarded.

-Interrupt delivery
+Interrupt Delivery
 ==================

-Guests w/o LAPIC passthrough
+Guests W/O LAPIC Passthrough
 ----------------------------

 In partition mode of ACRN, interrupts stay disabled after a vmexit.
 The